G. Cosens Prior

-George Cosens Prior (1855–1937) was an English solicitor, notary public, Unitarian minister, and activist.
-He led a prominent law firm in Portsmouth, managed key trusts, and maintained a large private practice.
-An advocate for temperance and vegetarianism, he served as president of the Portsmouth Gospel Temperance Union and Portsmouth Vegetarian Society.
-He also served as Chairman of the Committee of the Vegetarian Federal Union and acted as honorary solicitor for the Order of the Golden Age.
+George Cosens Prior (1855–1937) was an English solicitor, Unitarian minister, and social reformer.
+Based in Portsmouth, he headed one of the city's older law firms, acted as solicitor to several trusts, maintained a private practice, and worked as a notary public.
+He also served as minister at Portsmouth High-Street Unitarian Church.
+Prior was active in the temperance movement and served as president of the Portsmouth Gospel Temperance Union.
+He adopted vegetarianism in 1889 on ethical grounds, became president of the Portsmouth Vegetarian Society, and lectured on vegetarianism.
+He served as chairman of the committee of the Vegetarian Federal Union and as honorary solicitor for the Order of the Golden Age from 1901 to 1903.
 In 1904, after declaring bankruptcy, he was convicted of misappropriating client funds and sentenced to five years' penal servitude.

 Biography

 Early life

 George Cosens Prior was born in Chichester in the final quarter of 1855.
-His parents were John Woods Prior, the founder of the family wool-stapling business in Chichester, and Amelia.
+His parents were John Woods Prior, who founded the family's wool-stapling business in Chichester, and Amelia Prior.

-Career
+Legal and religious work

-Prior served as the head of one of the oldest law firms in Portsmouth, acted as a solicitor for several prominent trusts, and maintained an extensive private practice.
-He also worked as a notary public and served as a minister at the Portsmouth High-Street Unitarian Church.
+Prior headed one of the oldest law firms in Portsmouth, acted as solicitor to several trusts, and maintained a private practice.
+He also worked as a notary public and served as minister at Portsmouth High-Street Unitarian Church.